phoenixframework/phoenix/guides/components.md

 end
 ```

-We declared the attributes we accept via `attr` provided by `Phoenix.Component`, then we defined our `title/1` function which returns the HEEx template.
-When we reload our home page, we should see our new title.
-Since templates are compiled inside the view, we can invoke the view function simply as `<.greet messenger="..." />`, but we can also type `<HelloWeb.HelloHTML.greet messenger="..." />` if the component was defined elsewhere.
+In the example above, we defined a `greet/1` function which returns the HEEx template.
+Above the function, we called `attr`, provided by `Phoenix.Component`, which defines the attributes/assigns that function expects.
+Since templates are embedded inside the `HelloHTML` module, we can invoke the our component simply as `<.greet messenger="..." />`, but we can also type `<HelloWeb.HelloHTML.greet messenger="..." />` if the component was defined elsewhere.

 By declaring attributes, Phoenix will warn if we call the `<.greet />` component without passing attributes.
 If an attribute is optional, you can specify the `:default` option with a value: